Copyright (c) Simon Kohaut, Honda Research Institute Europe GmbH, Felix Divo, and contributors

 # Get OpenStreetMap and crop to relevant area

-south, west, north, east = OsmLoader.compute_polar_bounding_box(
+south, west, north, east = OsmLoader.compute_polar_bounding_box(self.origin, self.dimensions)

 map = smopy.Map((south, west, north, east), z=zoom)